Cracks in the façade: What divisive global politics means for businessFollow @PwC

 As the big powers face off, nationalism gathers strength

 CEOs will see many of their concerns reflected in the Eurasia Group report titled “Top Risks 2019.”
 This sobering document declares that “the overwhelming majority of geopolitical developments that matter…are now headed in the wrong direction.”
 Take the state of U.S.-China relations.
 Even if the two economic superpowers’ disagreements about trade and economic policy are resolved, the report states, “something more fundamental has broken in the relationship between Washington and Beijing that can’t be put back together.”
-The mutual suspicion that marks the relationship has intensified as President Donald Trump’s foreign and economic policies have grown more confrontational.
+The misgivings that marks the relationship has intensified as President Donald Trump’s foreign and economic policies have grown more confrontational.
 China’s response so far has been relatively muted and conciliatory, but with nationalism on the rise at home, President Xi Jinping and his government are under pressure to assume a more aggressive posture.

 Meanwhile, Europe’s “populist and protest movements are stronger than ever,” the report asserts.
 Elections to the European parliament will take place in May, creating “an opportunity for right-wing eurosceptics to become an imposing force in the parliament—perhaps the second-largest group.”
 Their presence will make it more difficult to reach consensus on key issues such as migration and trade and undermine attempts to react cohesively to economic or political shocks.
 As individual countries such as Austria, Hungary, Italy and Poland pursue go-it-alone strategies, supply chains could be disrupted, and local business and investment policies could make doing business on the Continent more difficult and complex.